Geocodio/docs/source/index.html.md

 E.g. if the unit number is inputted as `#R500`, the outputted value will be `Ste R500`.

 In order to verify that the unit number is valid per USPS, you can request the [`zip4`](#usps-zip-4) field append and check the `exact_match` value.
 If it is set to `true`, it means that the unit number is recognized by USPS.

+#### Unit-level coordinates

+When unit-level data is available, Geocodio will return coordinates specific to that unit rather than the building centroid.
+This is indicated by a `sub_accuracy_type` of `"unit"` in the response.

+Not all addresses have unit-level coordinate data.
+When unit data is not available, the `sub_accuracy_type` will be `null` and the coordinates will represent the building's rooftop location.

+For reverse geocoding, if the input coordinates are within 50 meters of a known unit location, the response will include the unit information (`secondaryunit` and `secondarynumber`) and set `sub_accuracy_type` to `"unit"`.

 ### The `input` Object